 Blenheim Drive, Allestree, Derby DE22

-Holy Family Allestree is typical of the more modest church buildings constructed in the post-war years to serve Derby’s rapidly expanding suburban estates.
-Originally intended for use as a parish hall, the building’s interior was skilfully adapted in the 1990s to create an attractive series of well-lit worship and ancillary spaces.
-The building has simple modern fittings dating from the 1970s and 1990s, with good stained glass by John Dean.
+Holy Family is typical of the more modest church buildings constructed in the post-war years to serve Derby’s rapidly-expanding suburban estates.
+Originally intended as a parish hall, the building’s interior was skilfully adapted in the 1990s to create an attractive series of well-lit worship and ancillary spaces.
+The building has simple modern fittings of the 1970s and 1990s, with good stained glass by John Dean.

 Original Date: 1972